gajis/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2. add /action to the PATH /action
 3. A script that counts the number of directories in the PATH
 4. Script that lists environment variables
+5. Script that lists all localvariables and environment variables, and functions